elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 distribution is used to model the prior distribution of the probability parameters in these distributions, then resulting posterior distribution is Beta distribution.
-This provides closed from expression for the posterior distribution, making the calculation of the posterior distribution easier.
+This provides closed form expression for the posterior distribution, making the calculation of the posterior distribution easier.